USS James O'Hara (APA-90) on 1 May 1943

 Class Notes:

 No Navy FY (transferred from Army).
-Built under MC Military Program for Army (laid down 21 Apr 41 and 16 Jun 41, completed 28 Oct 42 and 30 Nov 42).
-On 26 May 41 the President directed the Maritime Commission to turn over to the Army by 30 Jun 41 seven transports of the C3 passenger type or their equivalents.
-On 29 Sep 41 the Acting CNO stated that six of them, along with two under construction by the Maritime Commission, were to be eventually taken over by the Navy for manning and asked the Bureau of Ships to assign hull numbers to them.
-They were eventually designated AP 42-49 respectively.
-Ultimately the Navy was only able to man AP 42-43, and the manning of AP 44-49 was deferred in Jul 41 and officially cancelled on 30 Mar 42.
+Built by the MC under its Military Program for the Army (ordered on 30 Sep 40 and laid down on 21 Apr 41 and 16 Jun 41) and designated C3-S1-A3.
+On 17 Sep 41 the Joint Board approved a Navy request that the Army convert ten of its ships (the future AP-30, 34-35, 42-44, and 46-49), to combat unit loaded transports as soon as Army operating schedules permitted.
+On 29 Sep 41 the Acting CNO stated that six existing Army transports, along with the two new C3's under construction by the Maritime Commission, were eventually to be taken over by the Navy and asked the Bureau of Ships to assign hull numbers to them.
+They were designated AP 42-49 before the end of October 1941.

-On 17 Sep 41 the Joint Board approved a Navy request that the Army convert to combat unit loaded transports ten Army transports, including the future AP 48-49, then under construction.
-In the case of these two ships, the main alteration was the replacement on each side of the ship of four sets of boat davits each supporting two ordinary lifeboats with three sets of Welin triple-bank gravity davits each supporting three landing boats.
+The Army, with Navy assistance, proceeded with the conversion of the still-incomplete AP 48-49 to combat unit loaded transports.
+The main alteration was the replacement on each side of the ship of four sets of boat davits each supporting two ordinary lifeboats with three sets of Welin triple-bank gravity davits each supporting three landing boats.
 At the same time the designed armament of 4-5"/38 DP guns was replaced with 1-5"/51 SP and 3-3"/50 AA guns.
 The 4-1.1" quads in the original armament were retained.
 The planned 5"/38 gun director was deleted, although the foundation remained.
 The armament of AP-48 was listed in Navy records in July 1942 as 1-5"/51.
 In August the 1.1" were deleted and 8-20mm were ordered located on their foundations.

-The two ships were eventually transferred from the Army in April 1943 and were re-designated APA 89-90.
-Since they already had many features of combat loaded transports, they required relatively brief conversions, although because of their origins they did not completely conform to Navy practice for personnel accomodations, etc. They remained the property of the Army and were returned to the Army at the end of the war.
-The Army converted them back to civilian-manned transports for peacetime service, as had originally been intended when the ships were ordered by the Maritime Commission for the Army on 30 Sep 40.
-When all the large Army Transportation Service ships passed to the Navy's new Military Sea Transportation Service (MSTS) on 1 Mar 50, these two ships again became Navy ships with the designations AP 178-179.
+On 3 Apr 43 VCNO advised that the Army would soon turn over the two ships at New York where they would be commissioned as APA 89-90 and given Navy conversions.
+Since they already had many features of combat loaded transports, they required relatively brief conversions, although because of their origins they did not completely conform to Navy practice for personnel accommodations, etc. They remained the property of the Army, were officially operated by the Navy under Army direction during the war, and were returned to the Army at the end of the war.
+The Army converted them back to civilian-manned transports for peacetime service, as had originally been intended when the ships were designed in 1940.
+When all the large Army Transportation Service ships passed to the Navy's new Military Sea Transportation Service (MSTS) on 1 Mar 50, these two ships again became Navy ships with the designations T-AP 178-179.

 Ship Notes: